Manuel7070/alx-low_level_programming/README.md

 ## Contributing

 We welcome contributions from the community!
 If you have code samples, projects, or resources that you'd like to share, feel free to submit a pull request.
-Please ensure that your contributions adhere to our [contribution guidelines](CONTRIBUTING.md).